bekaryssalkarbek-maker/WRO/Non-elecrtonical components(models)/README.md

 #### **Improved Model**
 <img width="556" height="422" alt="Снимок экрана 2026-04-16 015010" src="https://github.com/user-attachments/assets/059d2d1f-b395-40a3-b4cc-67eb3d3c3d86" />

- **• Upper enclosure cover interfering with Raspberry Pi connections:**
+- **Upper enclosure cover interfering with Raspberry Pi connections:**
 The top cover of the electronics enclosure, which holds the Raspberry Pi, partially blocked access to several GPIO pin connections.
 This problem was solved by physically removing a small section of the cover that did not affect the structural integrity or external appearance of the robot, allowing proper cable routing and reliable connections.
 #### **First Model**
 <img width="503" height="412" alt="Снимок экрана 2026-04-16 015659" src="https://github.com/user-attachments/assets/3f88304d-6a00-419f-a4e0-6797c06a0604" />